 Plan for every outcome with several forecasts to reflect a range of outlooks (optimistic, pessimistic and most likely).
 For example, what will happen if that major investment you’re waiting on fails to materialise?
 How will you leverage a sudden spike in sales?

-Prepare yourself for a number of eventualities so you’re able to move decisively and capitalise on, or mitigate, whatever life wants to throw at you.
+Prepare yourself for a number of eventualities so you’re able to move decisively.
+Capitalise on, or mitigate, whatever life throws at you.